top of page

 🏋️ What to Do if You Score Below Average

-• Lower-body strength training (especially quads, hips, calves)
+• Lower-body strength training: Focus on quads, hips, and calves.

 📅 Book Your Free Fall-Risk Screen

 This October, we’re offering free fall-risk screens at Pin-Point Physical Therapy.
-You'll get a quick 15-minute assessment, your results, and clear next steps to keep you moving confidently.
+You'll receive a quick 15-minute assessment, your results, and clear next steps to keep you moving confidently.

 👉 Book Your Free Screen Here or call/text (216) 559-5815 to save your spot.